Mahdi-Kriaa/food_sales_prediction/README.md

 # Food Sales Prediction

-## Prediction sales depending on the store and product features
+## Predicting sales depending on the store and product features

 Mahdi KRIAA